 (aka non-revocable offenses)

-The million other kinds of probation violations are called technical violations.
+The million other kinds of probation violations in North Carolina are called technical violations.
 Technical violations include things like not paying all the money you owe; missing a few appointments; testing positive; missing court-ordered classes; etc… Usually, technical violations do not send you to jail.
 Usually.
 Unless they are egregious, technical violations generally result in you either just continuing on your probation, or in you getting MORE probation.

 However, if your probation officer decides your behavior is especially unfortunate – say you miss more appointments than you attend, never answer your phone, and test positive for drugs every time you’re there – they may ask the judge for a punishment called a CRV: Confinement in Response to Violation.
 In English that means you’re going to jail.
 The length of time you go to jail is up to the judge.
 For misdemeanors, a judge can order you to serve an active sentence for any amount of days up to the total number you were ordered to do to begin with, but not exceeding 90 days.
 So, if you’re paused jail sentence is 150 days, the judge cannot give you more than a 90-day CRV.
 When a judge can’t revoke you but is hoppin’ mad at you, they’ll CRV you for the full time of your sentence (up to 90 days).
 So let’s say you got a 45-day sentence paused and you violated it with a technical violation.
 You’re thinking you’re good because it’s not a revocable offense.
 But no!
 The judge gives you a 45-day CRV.
 Really they shouldn’t be allowed to do that, but that’s a rant for another blog.
 For now, just know that they do do that from time to time.